ovibob/Python-learning/Inventwithpython.com/README.md

     If n is even, the next number n is n / 2.
     If n is odd, the next number n is n * 3 + 1.
     If n is 1, stop.
 Otherwise, repeat.

+### Deep cave
+This program is an animation of a deep cave that descends forever into the earth.
+Although short, this program takes advantage of the scrolling nature of the computer screen to produce an interesting and unending visualization, proof that it doesn’t take much code to produce something fun to watch.